cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 <br/>
 <table style="width:100%">
 <tr>
-	<th colspan="2" id="iast">Interactive Analysis Security Testing (IAST)
+	<th colspan="2" id="<!-- cspell:disable -->iast">Interactive Analysis Security Testing (<!-- cspell:disable -->IAST)
     </th>
 </tr>
 <tr>
         <th >Definition</th>
-        <td> IAST (interactive application security testing) analyses code for security vulnerabilities while the app is run by an automated test, human tester, or any activity “interacting” with the application functionality.
+        <td> <!-- cspell:disable -->IAST (interactive application security testing) analyses code for security vulnerabilities while the app is run by an automated test, human tester, or any activity “interacting” with the application functionality.
 This technology reports vulnerabilities in real-time.
-            <br/><br/> IAST works inside the application, which makes it different from both static analysis (SAST) and dynamic analysis (DAST).
+            <br/><br/> <!-- cspell:disable -->IAST works inside the application, which makes it different from both static analysis (<!-- cspell:disable -->SAST) and dynamic analysis (<!-- cspell:disable -->DAST).
 This type of testing also doesn’t test the entire application or codebase, but only whatever is exercised by the functional test
              </td>
 </tr>
 <tr>